Carl Robinson: Newcastle Jets

 In February 2020, Robinson signed a three-and-a-half-year contract as the head coach of Australian A-League club Newcastle Jets.
 On 14 October 2020, the Jets announced that Robinson was in talks with Western Sydney Wanderers.

 Western Sydney Wanderers

 On 15 October 2020, Western Sydney Wanderers announced the signing of Robinson from Newcastle Jets.
 On 30 January 2022 Wanderers relieved Robinson of his duties and thanked him for his time at the club.

+Birmingham City

+Having worked with Wayne Rooney at Major League Soccer club D.C.
+United, Robinson followed him to EFL Championship club Birmingham City in October 2023 as a first-team coach.
+After fifteen matches, which included nine defeats and only two wins, Rooney and Robinson were dismissed on 2 January 2024.

+Atlanta United

+On 13 June 2024, Robinson joined MLS side Atlanta United as an assistant coach.
+Initially working under interim manager Rob Valentino, he continued his role after the permanent appointment of Ronny Deila in December 2024.